sverweij/dependency-cruiser/doc/cli.md

 The configuration file is larded with documentation to make it easy to tweak.

-Use `--config` to have dependency-cruiser take the configuration file into account.
+If you specified a non-default configuration file name, use `--config` to have dependency-cruiser take the configuration file into account.
+If you left the default name in place, dependency-cruiser will pick it up automatically.

 <details>
 <summary>Some of the rules that will be in the configuration (either directly or from a